snovvcrash/usbrip/README.md

 When using the `installers/install.sh` some extra features become available:

 * the virtual environment is created automatically;
-* you can set a crontab job to backup USB events on a schedule (the example of crontab jobs can be found in `usbrip/cron/usbrip.cron`).
+* the `storage` module becomes available: you can set a crontab job to backup USB events on a schedule (the example of crontab jobs can be found in `usbrip/cron/usbrip.cron`).

 :warning: **Warning**: if you are using the crontab scheduling, you want to configure the cron job with `sudo crontab -e` in order to force the `storage update` submodule run as root as well as protect the passwords of the USB event storages.
-It's obviously **not a truly secure way** to input passwords (no secrets should be ever stored as plain text / passed as arguments on the command line due to a variety of ways of exposing such secrets, e. g. scanning `/proc` directory for new PIDs to catch short-lived processes with all the corresponding CLI args), but this is just an educational project in the end (interactive mode for secure password prompting is in the TODO list :neutral_face:).
+The storage passwords are kept in `/var/opt/usbrip/usbrip.ini`.

 The `installers/uninstall.sh` script removes all the installation artifacts from your system.